BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 * Briefly read the documentation of ElasticSearch and Kibana enough to understand how to install and configure it.
 We use ElasticSearch and Kibana on OpenShift to see how it is configured and how it is used.
 * We plan on deploying 2 VMs on OpenStack
 	* VM #1 will have ElasticSearch and Kibana installed on it, and will have a 1T volume used for log storage.
-	* VM #2  will be producing logs that will be collected by ElasticSearch.
+	* VM #2  will be producing logs that will be sent to ElasticSearch via Filebeat.
 	* Visualization will be done using Kibana.